rashikcs/Flood-It/README.md

    ```

 ## GameManager Class:
-- A class acts as a facade used to interact the above-mentioned classes which create and manage games and players.
+- This class acts as a facade to interact with the above-mentioned classes which create and manage game and player.
   ```
   # usage
   >>> flood_it_game_mananger = GameManager(game_name = "Flood-It")